mia-platform/documentation/docs/business_suite/cms_configuration/config_analytics.md

 ![analyticsAddNew](img/analytics-add-new.png)

 When you're in, we'll guide you step-by-step through the analytics configuration.
-You can also configure Two Serie and One Serie analytics (only for *custom stock* graphics), for the latter the procedure is more complicated.
+You can also configure Two Series and One Series analytics (only for *custom stock* graphics), for the latter the procedure is more complicated.

 ## **Step 1: Select type**